metacpan/metacpan-cpan-extracted/distros/M/Mojo-IOLoop-ReadWriteProcess/README.md

 It can be used with blocking\_stop, so if the number of attempts are exhausted, a SIGKILL and waitpid will be tried at the end.

+## serialize

+Defaults to `0`, If enabled data returned from forked process will be serialized with Storable.

 ## kill\_sleeptime

 Defaults to `1`, it's the seconds to wait before attempting SIGKILL when blocking\_stop is setted to 1.